maxmouchet/gfc/README.md

 [![build](https://github.com/maxmouchet/gfc/actions/workflows/build.yml/badge.svg)](https://github.com/maxmouchet/gfc/actions/workflows/build.yml)
 [![PyPI](https://img.shields.io/pypi/v/pygfc)](https://pypi.org/project/pygfc/)

-gfc is a C implementation of a Generalized-Feistel Cipher [1, alg.
-3] for generating random permutations.
+gfc is a C implementation of a Generalized-Feistel Cipher [[1, alg.
+3]](#1) for generating random permutations.
-It uses [Speck](https://en.wikipedia.org/wiki/Speck_%28cipher%29) 64/128 as the random function, and can generate permutations up to `2^64`.
+It uses [Speck](https://en.wikipedia.org/wiki/Speck_%28cipher%29) 64/128 as the random function, and can generate permutations with up to `2^64` elements.
+The permutation is computed, and reversed, _on-the-fly_, without any mutable state and by using very little memory.

 ## Usage